 Many things can go wrong with a car or truck A/C system with the most common being the unit has a low refrigerant charge.

-Once all other possible problems are eliminated than recharging a system is a easy task that most any home DIY mechanic can do.
+Once all other possible problems are eliminated recharging a system is an easy task that most any home DIY mechanic can do.

 Refrigerant recharging kits are readily available that anyone can buy to get their A/C back to blowing cold air.